-A member of the national development team, Emily Nishikawa will be making her Olympic debut at Sochi 2014 one year after she first competed at the FIS World Championships.
+A member of the national development team, Emily Nishikawa made her Olympic debut at Sochi 2014 one year after she first competed at the FIS World Championships.
 Nishikawa had competed at three editions of the FIS World Under-23 Championships in 2010, 2011 and 2012, posting a top result of 16th in the 10km free in 2011.

 Nishikawa made her World Cup debut in January 2008 and in recent years has split her time between that elite circuit and the NorAm Cup.